Where Do You Put Your Weakest Soccer Player? (Easiest + Hardest)

 For example, many coaches may have viewed me as a “weaker” player in youth soccer because I struggled with ball handling and long passes .
 However, I was a strong defender who excelled athletically.

-Based on that combination, it would not make sense to put me as a forward.
-Outside back was a good spot to showcase my strengths while protecting the team from my weaknesses by pushing me wider than center back.
+Based on that combination, putting me as a forward would not make sense.
+Outside back was a good spot to showcase my strengths while protecting the team from weaknesses by pushing me wider than center back.

 Youth soccer players celebrating a goal. ○ Soccer Blade